 As Children Go Back To School This August, Focus On Child Safety

-~ DHSMV’s Child Safety Awareness campaign reminds motorists to protect Florida’s most precious cargo ~
+~ FLHSMV’s Child Safety Awareness campaign reminds motorists to protect Florida’s most precious cargo ~

-TALLAHASSEE, Fla. – The Florida Department of Highway Safety and Motor Vehicles (DHSMV) recognizes August as Child Safety Awareness Month and is reminding motorists to focus on child safety on Florida roads.
+TALLAHASSEE, Fla. – The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) recognizes August as Child Safety Awareness Month and is reminding motorists to focus on child safety on Florida roads.

 Florida law requires that all drivers and all passengers under the age of 18 wear a seat belt.
 Law enforcement issued almost 9,000 citations last year to motorists for not properly securing children in a vehicle.
 Motorists who need assistance identifying, installing and using proper child restraints may contact the Florida Highway Patrol (FHP) for help.
 FHP has members who are car seat certified and, over the past year, has provided 71 car seat safety checks and installations.
 Motorists may make an appointment and bring their current car seat to a local FHP Troop station for a free car seat check.